Cognigy/Documentation/docs/en/docs/ai/installation/single-replica-mongoDB-to-multi-replica-mongoDB-migration.md

 # Single Replica MongoDB to Multi Replica MongoDB Migration Guide

 The migration process from a single replica to a multi-replica setup with MongoDB Helm Chart involves several steps.
 These steps are described in the following section.
-In this guide we assume that the "old" MongoDB installation is deployed in `default` namespace, and we will install the "new" MongoDB ReplicaSet into the `mongodb` namespace.
+In this guide, we assume that the "old" MongoDB installation is deployed in the `default` namespace, and we will install the "new" MongoDB ReplicaSet into the `mongodb` namespace.
 We strongly recommend performing migration inside the existing cluster as it simplifies data migration process.

 ## Setting up Multi-Replica MongoDB Helm Chart

 1. Set up a 3 replica MongoDB Helm Release following the [official guide](https://github.com/Cognigy/cognigy-mongodb-helm-chart) here.
-2. **Important:** you will need to set the root password in the new setup to the same value as in the old one.
+2. You will need to set the root password in the new setup to the same value as in the old one.
 You can find out the root password for the existing installation by executing the following command on the current Kubernetes cluster:
 ```
 kubectl get secret -n default cognigy-mongo-server -ojsonpath='{.data.mongo-initdb-root-password}' | base64 --decode
 ```